 Where and when should you use what material?
 This is what I tend to do with a few exceptions.

 - Saltwater – Seaguar Fluoro Premier or a comparable material is my choice on the flats.
 Not only do these materials resist abrasion on coral and rocks but they also have no stretch that makes strip setting on hard mouthed fish much easier.
 Having the leader sink rapidly in tandem with lower light refraction improves chances for takes by skittish bonefish and wary tarpon.

 - Streams – 95% of the time a mono leader or tippet is preferential for dry fly fishing on moving water.
-The buoyancy and suppleness of the nylon allows for the fly to float longer with more drag resistance than the stiffer fluoro.
-Even with the increased light refraction, in most cases mono is just fine because of riffles, water speed, cloud cover and water clarity.
+The buoyancy and suppleness of the nylon allow the fly to float longer with more drag resistance than the stiffer fluoro.
+Even with the increased light refraction, in most cases, mono is just fine because of riffles, water speed, cloud cover and water clarity.